SaakiBhojanam/PPA/README.md

 ## Overview

-The **Privacy Policy Analyzer** is a web application designed to analyze the contents of privacy policy text provided by the user.
+The **Privacy Policy Analyzer** is a web app that analyzes the contents of privacy policies.
 It calculates important metrics such as word count, readability, sentiment, and generates a word cloud excluding common stop words.
-The application helps to quickly assess the complexity, length, and tone of privacy policies, making it easier for users to understand the content of the policies they are reading.
+The app helps to quickly assess the complexity, length, and tone of privacy policies.
+This makes it easier for users to understand the content of the policies they are reading.

 ---